VAIBHAVSHARMA608/HS-SMART-ATTENDENCE-SYSTEM/README.md

 For contributions just rate my project and contact me on my e-mail.

 📧 Contact
-Suggestions make me more confident, please contact us at vaibhavattri77@gmail.com M
+Suggestions make me more confident, please contact us at vaibhavattri77@gmail.com